kc3-lang/kc3/README.md

 of abstractions.
 Let the data flow in the code through visual types.

 #### Macros

+C3 macros are like Common Lisp macros with Elixir pattern-matching.

 Macros are like functions but start with `macro` instead of `fn` and their arguments do not get evaluated.
 However they get pattern matched